cloudify-cosmo/docs.getcloudify.org/content/cli/bootstrap.md

 The `cfy bootstrap` command is used to bootstrap Cloudify manager.

 {{% gsNote title="Note" %}}
-After bootstrapping a manager, the user and ssh-key provided to use it will be used to perform ssh related commands (e.g. `cfy logs`, `cfy ssh`) are saved on the machine which performed the bootstrap process.
-Running `cfy use` to control another manager will remove those settings and will NOT set the user and ssh-key to the manager you ran `cfy use` on.
+After bootstrapping a Cloudify Manager, the user and SSH-key provided that are used to perform SSH-related commands (e.g. `cfy logs`, `cfy ssh`) are saved on the machine on which the bootstrap process occurred.
+Running `cfy use` to control another Cloudify Manager removes those settings and do NOT set the user and SSH key to the manager on which you ran `cfy use`.
 {{% /gsNote %}}

 See [bootstrapping]({{< relref "manager/bootstrapping.md" >}}) for more information.

+#### Usage
-Usage: `cfy bootstrap [OPTIONS] BLUEPRINT_PATH`
+`cfy bootstrap [OPTIONS] BLUEPRINT_PATH`

 Bootstrap a Cloudify manager